This policy was last updated on 11/11/2020.

 The legal basis for this processing is Article 6 sec.
 1 sent.
 1 lit. a GDPR.
 Your email address will be retained as long as you subscribe to our newsletters or until you request the removal of your email address.

 You can unsubscribe from newsletters by opting out via the link provided in each newsletter.
 If you inquired about a product or service and no longer wish to be contacted, you can email email@example.com, citing the name of the product or service, and request that your email address be removed.

-Our Submission and Peer Review System offers the solutions of peer review, content preparation and proofing, publication and dissemination of research.
-In order to use the aforementioned solutions you have to set up an initial account.
-Where optional paid solutions may be engaged, you will be prompted to set up an additional, or enhance an existing account.
+Our Submission and Peer Review System offers the services of peer review, content preparation and proofing, publication and dissemination of research.
+In order to use the aforementioned services you have to set up an initial account.
+Where optional paid services may be engaged, you will be prompted to set up an additional, or enhance an existing account.

 With regard to the registration of an account and its subsequent use, we process the following information.